Code-Institute-Submissions/thecoffeepalate/README.md

 * User Story: easily find the company contacts.
 * User Story: easily find the company's social networks.
 * When clicking on links to external pages, I expect the new page to be opened in a separate browser tab.
+* Good access points to contact the company.

 ##### **Plan of action** #####
 ##### **Execution** #####